 Tim Marshall is an award-winning and proud queer filmmaker from Meanjin, land of the Turrbal and Jagera/Yuggera Peoples (Brisbane, Queensland).
 Tim has a strong passion for championing stories from the LGBTQIA+ community.
 He is committed to sharing his knowledge and supporting the next generation of creatives making their way into the industry (with a focus on queer creatives).

-In 2013, his short film Gorilla won the Iris Prize in the UK, awarding him £25K to make his next short film.
-The outcome of this, Followers, had its world premiere in competition at the 2015 Sundance Film Festival followed by a screening in competition at SXSW 2015, and as part of the Accelerator program at the Melbourne International Film Festival.
+In 2013, his short film Gorilla won the Iris Prize in the UK, the world's largest LGBTIQ+ short film prize, awarding him £25K to make his next short film.
+The outcome of this, Followers, had its world premiere in competition at the 2015 Sundance Film Festival followed by a screening in competition at SXSW 2015, and as part of the Accelerator program at the 2015 Melbourne International Film Festival.

-In 2014, Tim was also the co-curator of a unique filmmaker residency program, The Weight of Mountains held in northern Iceland over three months of winter.
-He also has a successful online series, TORSO, that was featured in the Huffington Post.
-TORSO has been presented as an interactive installation with a custom-built app at both Outfest LGBTQI+ Film Festival Los Angeles and the Reykjavik International Film Festival.
+In 2014, Tim created online series, TORSO, as a way to break down stereotypes and celebrate diverse bodies within the online queer community.
+TORSO was featured in the Huffington Post and has been presented as an interactive installation with a custom-built app at both Outfest LGBTIQ+ Film Festival Los Angeles and the Reykjavik International Film Festival.

-Tim was selected to attend Screen Australia's inaugural 2017 Talent USA program and was also 1 of 6 to participate in the 2018 Film Independent Directing Lab in Los Angeles, with mentors including Nicole Holofcener and Barry Jenkins.
+Tim was selected for Screen Australia's Talent USA program in 2017, and the 2018 Film Independent Directing Lab in Los Angeles, which included mentorship from Nicole Holofcener, Barry Jenkins, and Chloe Zhao.